DanEngelbrecht/longtail/README.md

 Check Content Index for the block needed, open block and read using offset and length from the Content Index.

 ## Known, not locally present asset
 Check Content Index for the block needed, request the non-local block and store it locally.
-Scan the block for assets and insert them in the Content Index.
+Scan the block for assets and insert them in the Content Index, open block and read using offset and length from the Content Index.

 ## Unknown asset
-Request for block containing asset content hash, request the block and store it locally.
-Scan the block for assets and insert them in the Content Index.
+Request block hash containing asset content hash, request the block and store it locally.
+Scan the block for assets and insert them in the Content Index, open block and read using offset and length from the Content Index.

 # WIP
 MHash . https://github.com/cmuratori/meow_hash